felixlu/awesome-stars/topics.md

 ## developer-tools

+- [superset-sh/superset](https://github.com/superset-sh/superset) - The command center for coding agents - Run a team of Claude Code, OpenCode, Codex, or any other agents on your machine
 - [lapce/lapce](https://github.com/lapce/lapce) - Lightning-fast and Powerful Code Editor written in Rust
 - [rio-labs/rio](https://github.com/rio-labs/rio) - WebApps in pure Python.
 No JavaScript, HTML and CSS needed
 - [files-community/Files](https://github.com/files-community/Files) - A modern file manager that helps users organize their files and folders.